 Step 6 - Check your online store setup

-If your site has a Products Page, ensure it's ready for customers.
+If your site has a store page, ensure it's ready for customers.

 - Add a payment processor so you can accept payments.

 - Set any required tax rules and learn about collecting VAT or GST.